sirhanzz/CTF-Writeups/2026/OPUCC/Misc/shadeofduck.md

 <h3>Step 2: Decode the Hex String</h3>

 <p>
 CyberChef can be used to decode the hex into ascii text.
-By using the <b>From Hex</b> recipe  with a Space delimiter, the input is converted into the output [cite: 44, 46], and we got the flag!
+By using the <b>From Hex</b> recipe  with a Space delimiter, the input is converted into the output, and we got the flag!
 </p>

 <h3>Recovered Flag</h3>